There's a quaint little fishing village in southwest Florida with a cool vibe and a whole lotta color goin' on.

-But something happens to me when I come here - the slow pace, the funky vibe - I'm not sure which it is.
-But all I want to do is take in a stroll among the shops, antique stores, and galleries.
-They all fit naturally within the quaintness of the town, as if every sleepy fishing village could use a pop of color.
-Many of the telephone poles are even painted!
+But something happens to me when I come here - the slow pace, the funky vibe - I'm not sure which.
+You're forced to relax.
+All I wanted to do was take in a stroll among the shops, antique stores, and galleries.
+They fit naturally within the quaintness of the town, as if every sleepy fishing village could use a pop of color.
+Even the telephone poles are painted!

 One of my favorite galleries belongs to local artist Leoma Lovegrove, the outside of her lime green and pink gallery perfectly offsetting the vibrant, multi-colored canvases she's famous for.
 Look for the quirky white mannequins on the roof and her signature white-glove sunglasses.

 Right next door is Wild Child Art Gallery, a bright contemporary gallery featuring the work of artist and owner Peggy McTeague, along with over 120 artists from around Florida.
 Textiles, jewelry, paintings, sculpture, and wood carvings.
 The gallery is jam-packed with beautiful creations perfectly curated and displayed.
 I especially loved the hanging stained glass sculpture in the window, made from colored glass and metal, with some carved sugar bowl lids and other beautiful objects thrown in.